 The Political Reform Act requires public officials to disclose assets and income that may be materially affected by their official actions.
-The Act requires governmental agencies to ensure their public officials (including City Councilmembers, board and commission members, certain employees, and consultants) disclose their interests on or before the statutory deadlines.
+The Act requires government agencies to ensure their public officials (including City Councilmembers, board and commission members, certain employees, and consultants) disclose their interests on or before the statutory deadlines.

 The City Clerk is the Official Filing Officer for the City of Stockton and responsible for: